vsimakhin/web-logbook/README.md

 - Update: Added a circular progress indicator during database download.
 - Update: Hide columns in the PDF export if the field size is set to 0.
 - New: Added option to update aircraft type in Aircrafts table, which also will update all logbook entries.

-## [3.19.0] - 05.12.2025

-- Fix: Intermittent error on the Stats/Category page.
-- Update: Landing-based expiry calculation to use the most recent qualifying landing that completes the target threshold.
-Previously, expiry was set to 90 days after the 3rd most recent qualifying landing.
-- Update: Golang and npm packages/security patches

 The full changelog is [here](https://github.com/vsimakhin/web-logbook/blob/main/CHANGELOG.md)